Holit attack: Treatment of children's trauma

-Children from the kibbutz, now living at Kibbutz Ein Gedi, are participating in "hug" therapy to help them deal with their trauma.
+Children from the kibbutz, who were evacuated to Kibbutz Ein Gedi, participated in "hug" therapy to help them deal with their trauma.
 The therapy developed by Dr. Shai Hen-Gal uses a stuffed dog doll to assist in the children's treatment.
 President Isaac Herzog and his wife, were introduced to the children on a 20 November 2023 visit.
 The therapy method was explained to them, and mothers and children discussed how the method helped the children deal with the trauma they suffered during the 7 October attacks.

 Reactions

 The residents have mixed feeling about returning to the kibbutz when they are able to.
 Children in particular have expressed fear of doing so.
 Many have expressed the desire to remain at the kibbutzim to which they were evacuated, which are not close to Gaza.

 Several resident volunteers have returned to the kibbutz to look after the farm animals and other essential functions.
 This includes Olga Chagin, Daniel Kukushkin's mother, who spends two 5-hour sessions working in the barn.
 She considers herself to be back home.
 Rotem Mathias has said that he will return to work on the kibbutz when he is 18 to honor his parents’ memory.